TUDelft-books/FAIR4TU_Submission_Help/book/4tu_research_data/4tu_community.md

 - **Community-Driven Improvement:** Your feedback matters!
 Help shape the repository’s future by suggesting new features or improvements based on your experience.
 - **Diverse Expertise Access:** Work alongside professionals from various scientific domains, gaining fresh perspectives that can enhance your own research.

-By being part of the 4TU.ResearchData community, you're not only preserving your data for the long run, you’re also boosting your research’s visibility.
+By being part of the 4TU.ResearchData community, you're not only preserving your data for the long run, you’re also boosting the visibility of your research.
 This enables you to access a wealth of resources and play an active role in shaping the future of data sharing.